SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 69 - 9/26/2023
 - Covered Error analysis and strategies to work with different data types.
 I learned how to handle Skewed datasets and audit performance with example.

+## Day 70 - 9/27/2023
+- Learned about Data centric AI development and how data augmentation can be used and which type of data to focus on more with example and using analogy of rubber band.
+Next I learned about Checklist of being a data that can be added to dataset.